What Insurance Do I Need to Deliver Takeaways?

-Delivering fast food can be can be a handy form of extra income for those with spare time during evenings or weekends as takeaways become increasingly popular, with the foodservice delivery market currently being valued at £8.5bn in the UK.
+Delivering fast food can be a handy form of extra income for those with spare time during evenings or weekends as takeaways become increasingly popular, with the foodservice delivery market currently being valued at £8.5bn in the UK.

-Do you need insurance to deliver food?
+Do you need extra insurance to deliver food?

 What is fast food delivery insurance?

 As you are using your own vehicle on public roads, you must, of course, have a standard car insurance policy as it is legally required in the UK.

 However, this won’t cover you to deliver takeaways in the same way that specialist fast food delivery insurance would, and there are some additional policies that you may need to consider on top of your standard car cover.

 You will need fast food delivery driver insurance – also known as hot food delivery insurance – which is a type of hire and reward insurance that essentially covers you for the delivery of goods from one location to another in exchange for payment.

 Hot food delivery insurance is a sub-category of hire and reward cover which is offered by specialist insurance brokers and providers around the UK.
 Many of the most mainstream car insurance companies won’t offer this type of cover, so it’s likely that you will need to find more niche, specialist providers.